neo4j-field/gsummit2023/README.md

 - LONG: Longditude of the POI
 - SECRET: Is the a well know POI (False) or more a secret place (True)

+NOTE: POIs are not taken from the EU Railway Agency portal, but manually curated as an additional fun factor of the workshop.

 ---

 ## Building the demo environment

-The following high level steps are required, to build the demo environment:
+The following high level steps are required, to build the demo environment (will be shown in the workshop):

 1. Download and install [Neo4j Desktop](https://neo4j.com/download-center/).
 Since we use some Graph Data Science Algorithms during the demo, we require the **GDS Library** to be installed. **Installation instruction** can be found [here](https://neo4j.com/docs/desktop-manual/current/).
 - As an alternative, you can run an [Neo4j Sandbox for Data Scientists](https://sandbox.neo4j.com/?ref=neo4j-home-hero&persona=data-scientist) from (https://sandbox.neo4j.com/ and use an "Blank Sandbox" as shown in the slides.

 2. Open Neo4j Browser and run the load-all-data.cypher script from the code directory above.
 You can cut & paste the complete code into the Neo4j Browser command line.

 3. After the script has finished loading, you can check your data model.
+Run the command ```CALL db.schema.virtualization```in your Browser console.
 It should look like the following (maybe yours is a bit more mixed up):

 <img width="800" alt="Data Model - Digital Twin" src="https://github.com/neo4j-field/gsummit2023/blob/791e76740b212686b73230a1cdca851b643bfbe1/images/data-model-all_labels.png">